Marrmora/hangman-game/README.md

 # Hangman Game

-A simple Hangman game written in Python. (:)-/-/
+A simple Hangman game written in Python (:)-/-/

 ## 🎮 How to Play
 - The program randomly chooses a word.